You are here

 - What should I do if my baby’s hearing screening reveals a possible problem?

 - The follow-up exam revealed that my baby’s hearing is fine.
 Does that mean we don’t need to check his or her hearing again?

-- How can I help my child succeed if he or she has hearing loss?
+- How can I help my child with hearing loss develop language skills?

-- What other language and communication options might be available for my child?
+- What language and communication approaches are available for my child?

 - Will my child be successful in school?

 - Baby’s hearing screening timeline for parents